SolarScorecard

 Install sooner rather than later

 Both the federal STC scheme and many state programs are designed to wind down over time.
-STC values decrease annually.
+STC rebate values decrease annually.
 Victoria's Solar Homes program has a limited number of rebates per financial year.
 The longer you wait, the less you'll receive.

 Use a CEC-accredited installer